lajohnston/smslib/docs/tilemap.md

 tilemap.writeRows               ; write row data
 ```

+`tilemap.writeRowsThenReturn` does the same, but returns to the original caller once done.

 ## Scrolling

 The tilemap supports 8-direction scrolling.
 This is a simple but low-level API that handles the fine pixel scroll registers, row/column scroll detection and VRAM write addresses.
 You will need a scroll handler on top of this which will maintain the position in the world and adjust it based on the scroll direction.
 It will also need to handle your tile format, whether raw tile data or 'metatiles' that group multiple tiles together to save memory.